By Albert Lau, Financial Services Innovation Principal, Alibaba Cloud

 A less rigorous dissertation of the competitive threat comes in multi-dimensional as follows.

 Consider the case of payments.
-McKinsey's analysis estimates that as much as half of global digital commerce volume is already inaccessible to traditional issuers/networks, with that share potentially growing to two-thirds over the next several years.
+It is estimated that as much as half of global digital commerce volume is already inaccessible to traditional issuers/networks, with that share potentially growing to two-thirds over the next several years.
 This is because of the alternative payments methods (APMs) build a broader value proposition across the value chain, whereas card issuers had been maintaining their strict focus on the payments event itself.
 Breaking into these oligopolists' market would probably be unimaginable just 10 years back.

 It is beyond the interests of this article to explore what is beyond Fintech 3.0 and Forth Industrial Revolution .
 One common element is their reference to the technological revolution that would fundamentally alters the way we live, work, and relate to one another.